BarrOff/roots/README.md

 ### Usage

+**The methods from simple.nim are used in a different way than those of bisection.nim and derivativeFree.nim.
+If you want to use them, please take a look at the code or the documentation in Roots.jl.
+Examples will be included here in the future.**

 Similar to the Roots.jl way specifying the algorithm is optional.
 If none is given, Bisection is used.
 The chosen algorithm can be passed as the third parameter to the `findZero` function call.
 Some examples: